 Completion of the Online APPIC Application for Psychology Internship (AAPI) – link: https://portal.appicas.org/

 All materials will then be downloaded and reviewed by the University of Chicago Clinical Psychology Internship Selection Committee.
-Decisions regarding interviews will be made by December 15th, 2012.
-Selected applicants will be contacted for scheduling of interviews on Fridays in January.
-The interview day lasts from 9 am to 1.30 p.m. with a general informational session, individual interviews, lunch with current interns and a tour of the facilities.
+Decisions regarding interviews will be made by December 15th, 2013.
+Selected applicants will be contacted for scheduling of interviews on the first four Fridays in January.
+Eating Disorders Track applicants will only be interviewed on January 10th and 17th, 2014 The interview day lasts from 9 am to 2:30 p.m. at the latest with a general informational session, individual interviews, lunch with current interns, small group meetings with the Director of Clinical Psychology Training, and a tour of the facilities.

 The University of Chicago internship program agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.